Celebrities and Athletes Answer a Push-up Challenge to Support Separating Veterans

 Using the hashtag #GiveThem20, Americans from all corners of the country are answering the call.
 Former New York Yankees outfielder Hideki Matsui, WWE superstar Eva Marie, employees of Southwest Airlines and the Notre Dame cheerleading squad all have done 20 push-ups for veterans.

-In 2015, ACP ran a similar campaign that featured celebrities like John Oliver, Stephen Colbert and Marine Corps veteran and comedian Rob Riggle joining the New York Mets, the Washington Nationals and many others to answer the push-up challenge.
+In 2015, ACP ran a similar campaign that featured celebrities such as John Oliver, Stephen Colbert and Marine Corps veteran and comedian Rob Riggle joining the New York Mets, the Washington Nationals and many others to answer the push-up challenge.
 The 2021 challenge also will raise $200,000 for ACP to help post-9/11 veterans with their civilian careers.

 Anyone interested in supporting the cause can post their #GiveThem20 video using the hashtag.
 Anyone who wants to help raise money by forming a push-up group as part of a community or team fundraiser can join on the website.
-So far, the University of Notre Dame, the City of New York and the U.S. Army groups have given the most push-ups.
+So far, the University of Notre Dame, the city of New York and the U.S. Army groups have given the most push-ups.

 ACP is a nonprofit organization that provides career counseling to transitioning post-9/11 military members and active-duty military spouses through yearlong, one-on-one mentorships with well-placed corporate executives from one of its corporate partners, many from Fortune 500 companies.